Generalization Bounds and Representation Learning for Estimation of Potential Outcomes and Causal Effects: Potential outcomes and effects of interventions

 \begin{thmasmp}[Overlap] In any context $x \in \cX$, any treatment $t \in \{0,1\}$ has a non-zero probability of being observed in the data

-\end{thmasmp} Overlap is sufficient to ensure that knowledge of the outcomes in one treatment group may be generalized to the opposite group given access to a large enough sample size.
+Equivalently, the population $p(X)$ is absolutely continuous w.r.t. $p_0(X), p_1(X)$. \end{thmasmp} Overlap is sufficient to ensure that knowledge of the outcomes in one treatment group may be generalized to the opposite group given access to a large enough sample size.
 Note that overlap only requires that the supports of the treatment groups are equal, not that they have similar densities.
 The degree to which treatment group densities are equal on this support is sometimes referred to as \emph{balance}.